OC

 failModeNoclosed (default, block on failure) or open (allow on failure)

-workspaceNameNoLabel in the mobile app (default OpenClaw Workspace)
+workspaceNameNoLabel shown in the Mobile Approver (default OpenClaw Workspace)

 timeoutMsNoApproval wait timeout (default 300000)